March of the Wooden Soldiers: 10 Things You May Not Know About The Classic Film

 lizzie arden

 Some of Spivy’s other recordings contain obscure references that require a little research and explanation.
-Not so with Auntie’s Face: Cole Porter’s song Love For Sale is still a well-known standard.
+Not so with “Auntie’s Face”: Cole Porter’s standard “Love For Sale” is still well-known.
 The line “To Hell with Lizzie Arden” is a reference to cosmetics queen Elizabeth Arden, whose beauty product empire still stands.
 And who isn’t familiar with Whistler’s Mother?
-Furthermore… a song about plastic surgery certainly rings truer today than it did 70 years ago.
-It may come as a shock to fans of the Real Housewives that the first facelift procedures took place in the early 1900’s.

 Other Spivy posts: